-Because osteoporosis and bone loss are preventable, the fact that half of women over fifty will fracture a bone as the result of osteoporosis is an amazing statistic.
+Because osteoporosis and bone loss are preventable, the fact that half of women over fifty will fracture a bone as the result of osteoporosis is an amazingly sad statistic.

-You need to take the preceding facts seriously because hip fractures among older women typically result in a nursing home, a wheelchair, or death.
-More women die of hip fractures than breast cancer.
+You need to take the preceding facts seriously because hip fractures among older women typically result in a loss of independence, a nursing home, wheelchair, or even death.

 We have all heard the phrase, "use it or lose it."
 As far as bone strength and density goes, that statement is absolutely true.